 This should include the names and email addresses of two referees who can be contacted immediately, one of whom should be familiar with your academic work.

 - A letter of support from your academic referee

 SHORT LISTED CANDIDATES

-They will be referred to potential-supervisors to discuss and develop a detailed research proposal and budget for submission to the interview panel.
+Short-listed candidates will be referred to potential supervisors to discuss and develop a detailed research proposal and budget for submission to the interview panel.

-Interviews will be held at the London School of Hygiene and Tropical Medicine on 16 May 2017.
+Interviews are held at the London School of Hygiene & Tropical Medicine.
 Candidates will be required to give a 10-minute presentation on their research proposal.